jmspit/dodo/src/DEVELOPER.md

   JSON, XML, Kafka, AVRO
 - Relies on the GNU C++ STL

-# Including the headers
+# Using dodo

-Include all headers by including dodo.hpp:
+Include all headers by including dodo.hpp.
+Before using any of the dodo content, call dodo::initLibrary().
+Call dodo::closeLibrary() to clean up at the end.

 ```C
 #include <dodo.hpp>